 Market Size

 The total apple market can be addressed both in terms of actual production (tons of apples) and the total value of said production (USD), and both of these parameters can be broken down on a geographic basis.
 These overall market figures are useful for communicating with investors and informing strategic decisions relative to beachhead market selection and geographic expansion.
+According to Food and Agriculture Organization of the United Nations, the world production of apples in 2022 was 143.4 million tons, with production led by the China, TĂĽrkiye, and the US.
+The top ten producing countries in the world produce approximately 51% of the global apple supply.

 For an additional resource visit this link for a global heat map of production quantities of apples by country.

-Production share of Apples by Global region in 2021:
+Production share of Apples by Global region in 2022:

 Source: FAOSTAT